 When Sota arrives in his classroom, he discovers the blond-haired girl is in his class.
 Her name is Nanami Knight Bladefield.
 In class, Sota has some people approach him and asking him things, and he shoots them down.
 Nanami watches all of this intensely, and then tells Sota that she wants to talk to him.

 When they talk, Sota tells Nanami that he can see flags over people’s heads which tell him what they’re feeling or what will happen to them.
 Sota also tells Nanami that she needs to stay away from him because he brings misfortune to other people.
 Nanami, however, refuses to heed what he says.

-At lunch, the two of them sit outside; they are approached by a girl named Akane Mahougasawa; she wants to have lunch with them.
+At lunch, the two of them sit outside, they are approached by a girl named Akane Mahougasawa.
+She wants to have lunch with them.
 Sota tries to get rid of her, but she refuses to go.
 After school, Akane insists on going to where Sota lives.
-It turns out he lives in Quest Dorm, one of the school’s dorms that located quite a way from campus.
+It turns out he lives in Quest Dorm, one of the school’s dorms that is located quite a way from campus.
 Not only is it far away, the dorm is also falling apart.
 While Akane is there, she falls through the floor; fortunately, Sota can see her flag and determine what he needs to do in order to save her.